mkkekkonen/HorseDbServer/README.md

 # HorseDbServer

 This (horse-themed 🐴) two-application project was an exercise in network programming with sockets.

-The client was coded with with Windows Forms and C#.
+The server client was coded with with C++.

 I framed the messages by using fixed-size variables and arrays in both endpoints.
+I also used a buffered file stream to handle socket I/O server-side.